apache/activemq-artemis/docs/quickstart-guide/en/examples.md

     [INFO] Final Memory: 11M/456M
     [INFO] ------------------------------------------------------------------------

 Congratulations!
-You have successfully run your first ActiveMQ example.
+You have successfully run your first ActiveMQ Artemis example.
 Try some of the others.

 The Java EE Examples